o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 2. Clone your fork to your local machine.
 Set `upstream` to o3de.org and `origin` to your fork.

-3. Create a branch (preferably one specific to JUST your blog post) for submission.
+3. Create a branch for submission.
+Preferably a branch that is specific to only your blog post.

 4. Open your editor of choice and create a draft post using Markdown under thr `/content/blog/posts` folder.
-Give it a clear, unique filename in all lower-case, with no spaces.
-(Please use a hyphen `-` as a replacement for spaces.
-Avoid all other non-alphanumeric characters.)
+Give it a clear, unique filename in all lowercase, with no spaces.
+(Use a hyphen `-` as a replacement for spaces.
+Please do not use any other non-alphanumeric characters.)

 5. Make sure that your blog post has the following metadata at the top: